 A balloon catheter is a small tube with one or two small balloons at the tip.
 This catheter is inserted into the uterus through the vagina and then filled with a saline solution.
-The balloons stretch the neck.
+The balloons exert pressure on the cervix.
 This can stimulate the release of endogenous hormones that "ripen" the os and induce labour.
 The effectiveness of the catheter is comparable to medicinal induction by prostaglandins.4